burakayy7/blog/_posts/2024-03-02-how-arima-works.md

 Where _c_ is the mean of the series, and _q_ is the order/lag amount.

-In theory, any MA(q) can be represented as AR(p), this is known as inevitability.
+In theory, any MA(q) can be represented as AR(p), this is known as invertibility.
 [There is some really nice math behind this that I would really like to dive into; however, I am afraid it might be out of scope, so I might touch on it briefly at the end](https://otexts.com/fpp2/arima-r.html#plotting-the-characteristic-roots).

 Below is my autoregressive, moving average model:
 ```python